 The procedure is quite similar to the case of lost luggage.
 You have to contact customer care immediately and file a damaged baggage claim and present all the required documents to prove that the luggage is indeed yours.
 You then have to provide evidence of the damaged luggage or the specific items that are damaged so that the airline can then negotiate compensation terms.

 Compensation terms usually vary from airline to airline.
-However, the average monetary compensation for lost or damaged luggage ranges from $1525 to $3500.
+However, the average monetary compensation for lost or damaged luggage ranges.
 This, of course, depends on the airline's terms and conditions of compensation.

 Sometimes you can make reservations for accommodation wherever you travel but you reach the hotel reception only to find that they don't have a reservation for you either because the hotel is fully booked or your reservation just didn't go through.
 How annoying, right?
 And this can also happen for flights.
 Reservations get mixed up quite often at the inconvenience of the customer.
 In such a case here is what you need to do to avoid or solve such problems.